 (As a side note, David Hilbert famously shot back fifty years later with militant optimism before the Society of German Scientists and Physicians in Königsberg: “In opposition to the foolish ‘ignorabimus’ our slogan shall be: We must know – we will know.”
 This sounds even better in German: “Wir müssen wissen — wir werden wissen.”)

-It should be stressed that the naive realism of Schrödinger is rather the opposite of what is usually referred to as naive realism – the idea that the world is no more and no less than a collection of small objects that dance about in space, independently of any aware observers.
+It should be stressed that the naive realism of Schrödinger is rather the opposite of what may be referred to as naive scientific realism – the idea that the world is no more and no less than a collection of small objects that dance about in space, independently of any aware observers.

 Instead, the naive realism of Schrödinger, or his natural concept of the world, is a world view in which existence and experience go hand in hand, where the aware observer is indispensable.
 All of this seemingly fits like a glove on the hand of the Copenhagen interpretation of quantum mechanics.
 How come, then, that Schrödinger disliked that approach to quantum mechanics deeply?